FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Understanding_the_3D_View.md

 ![](include/SpatR/Room/3DViewMuteSource.png)

-> When a source is outside the efficiency zone and mute behavior is selected, the source is represented differently.
+> When a source is outside the efficiency zone and mute behaviour is selected, the source is represented differently.

 ### Elevation clamping

-The elevation clamping helps to keep sources inside coherent space in regard of the speaker placement inside the room.
+The elevation clamping helps to keep sources inside coherent space in regard to the room speaker arrangement.
 It only happens with channel-based configurations.

 It can be activated by the **Source fit speakers elevation** parameter, in the room options.
 Elevation clamping works differently depending on if you are working with a 2D or 3D speaker array.